directus-labs/guest-authoring/post/getting-started-preact/index.md

 Create a new collection called pages - make the Primary ID Field a "Manually Entered String" called slug, which will correlate with the URL for the page.
 For example `about` will later correlate to the page `localhost:3000/about`.

 Create a text input field called `title` and a WYSIWYG input field called `content`.
-In Access Control, give the Public role read access to the new collection.
+In Access Control, give the Public role read access to the new collection. [here is some sample data](https://github.com/directus-community/getting-started-demo-data)

 Inside of `pages` , create a new file called `slug.jsx`.
 This is a dynamic route, so a single file can be used for all of the top-level pages.